Tablet computer: Current tablet operating systems

 Desktop OS-based tablets are currently thicker and heavier.
 They require more storage and more cooling and give less battery life.
 They can run processor-intensive graphical applications in addition to mobile apps, and have more ports.

 Mobile-based tablets are the reverse, and run only mobile apps.
 They can use battery life conservatively because the processor is significantly smaller.
 This allows the battery to last much longer than the common laptop.

 In Q1 2018, Android tablets had 62% of the market, Apple's iOS had 23.4% of the market and Windows 10 had 14.6% of the market.
 In late 2021, iOS has 55% use worldwide (varies by continent, e.g. below 50% in South America and Africa) and Android 45% use.
-Still, Android tablets have more use than iOS in virtually all countries, except for e.g. the US and China.
+Still, Android tablets have more use than iOS in virtually all countries, except for e.g. the U.S. and China.

 Android

 Android is a Linux-based operating system that Google offers as open source under the Apache license.
 It is designed primarily for mobile devices such as smartphones and tablet computers.
 Android supports low-cost ARM systems and others.
 The first tablets running Android were released in 2009.
 Vendors such as Motorola and Lenovo delayed deployment of their tablets until after 2011, when Android was reworked to include more tablet features.
 Android 3.0 (Honeycomb), released in 2011 and later versions support larger screen sizes, mainly tablets, and have access to the Google Play service.
 Android includes operating system, middleware and key applications.
 Other vendors sell customized Android tablets, such as Kindle Fire and Nook, which are used to consume mobile content and provide their own app store, rather than using the larger Google Play system, thereby fragmenting the Android market.
 In 2022 Google began to re-emphasize in-house Android tablet development — at this point, a multi-year commitment.